brycejohnston/sentinel2-search-api/README.md

 # Sentinel-2 Search API

-Simple API to query Sentinel-2 data on AWS.
+Simple API to query Sentinel-2 data by MGRS on AWS.
 Data imported with the [sentinel2_aws gem](https://github.com/beaorn/sentinel2_aws).

+There are other more robust satellite search APIs out there.
+The focus of this one is to be able to search for all available tiles by MGRS grid identifier.
+This is useful for scenarios where you plan to process entire tiles and have already pre-determined that your area of interest(s) are within a particular MGRS grid square.

 ### Setup